bobbyahines/docker-wappalyzer-frontend/README.md

-# docker-wappalyzer-frontend
+# wapper
 An executable bash script using the dialog widgets library to provide a simplified gui front end for running Wappalyzer in Docker.
+Oh, and a valuable learning opportunity.

 ## Dependencies
 ### Docker https://www.docker.com/what-docker